PAWSD’s Critical Challenges

-• District 1 (Downtown): Pays minimal sewer rates ($3.20/month, according to a board member)
+• District 1 (Downtown): Pays minimal sewer rates ($3.20/month, according to a board member) The number isn’t published, but back of the envelope arithmetic indicats the number is around $17.

 • District 2 (Uptown): Treats sewage for both districts and individual ratepayers are charged $47/month for sewer treatment for both districts